GerritPotgieter/COS760-Group21-Project/readme.md

 ## Running the code:
 There are specific scripts that you can run to get our results, namely the eval.py, eval_reverse.py , ner_matrix.py , compare_affix.py

+for ner_matrix, please ensure that you have downloaded the CUDA graphics processing from nvidia devoper sight and run the installer.
+Please ensure that you are using a pyhton 3.10 version

 ### Script to run code
 From the root of the project
 ```
 python scripts/script_name.py

+#for ner_matrix please use the following:
+py -3.10 ner_matrix
 ```

 #### Additional Note regarding allignment strategy